gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 1. Redeploy `backend` and `db`.
 The database Pod should be redeployed first, because the backend creates an empty database on startup and this database will be destroyed if you redeploy the database after the backend.

     > Note: You will not be able to use `kubectl apply` command this time.
-Instead, you should use `kubectl delete` first and then redeploy pod.
+Instead, you should use `kubectl delete pod` first and then redeploy pod.

 1. Refresh the frontend and make sure that the app is still working fine.